-Certain courses are also available at a distance in other Education programs and in the Master of Arts in Family Studies and Gerontology program.
+Certain courses are also available at a distance in other Education programs (e.g. Curriculum Studies) and in the Master of Arts in Family Studies and Gerontology program.

 All relevant information including all distance courses available each term is online at msvu.ca/distance.
 For assistance, contact Distance Learning and Continuing Education by telephone at (902) 457-6511 or 1-800-665-3838, fax at (902) 443-2135 or e-mail at distance@msvu.ca.